Lisa Abdelghani, Children’s Department Manager

 Computers and Wireless Internet

-The Children’s Room has twelve public-access Internet computers installed with popular software applications (Microsoft Word, Excel, etc.):
+The Children’s Department has twelve public-access Internet computers installed with popular software applications (Microsoft Word, Excel, etc.):

 - Ten computers are available for the use of children for 1-hour sessions (limit of two sessions per day).

-- Two “caregiver” computers are available for adults with children using the Children’s Room resources.
+- Two “caregiver” computers are available for adults with children using the Children’s Department resources.
 The computers are available for 1-hour sessions (limit of two sessions per day).

 Also available are iPads and other technology for children.
 The library also offers free wireless Internet access to people with laptops, tablets, phones, or other devices that access the Internet.